Machine learning for partial differential equations

 \(\newcommand{\solop}{\mathcal{G}^{\dagger}}\)

 Using statistical or machine learning approaches to solve PDEs, and maybe even to perform inference through them.
-There are many approaches to ML learning of PDEs and I will document on an ad hoc basis as I need them.
+There are many approaches to ML learning of PDEs, and I will document them on an ad hoc basis as I need them.
 No claim is made to completeness.

 TODO: To reduce the proliferation of unclear symbols by introducing a specific example; which neural nets represent operators, which represent specific functions, between which spaces etc.